Global Methamphetamine Conference 01

 I attended this conference while I was writing a dissertation on what the U.N.
 World Drug Report in 2006 called most abused hard drug on earth, methamphetamine or as it is commonly referred to - meth.
 At the time America alone had 1.4 million users, with the number rising, while globally, the highest concentration of addicts was in East and Southeast Asia.
 Jump ahead to 2016, meth is still a major problem.
 Take for instance where I lived, Baltimore Maryland.
 This past summer it was reported by CNNN that the water flowing through Baltimore's streams is tainted by meth and speed, according to a new study published in Environmental Science and Technology.
 Researchers sampled six stream sites, both rural and urban, over three weeks in Baltimore and the results were troubling.
 My wife was very concerned since we have three young children.
-I think those reports what finally made her decide to move out of the ciyt.
-She spent quite a bit of time looking for a moving company serving Baltimore and finally chose Von Paris Moving & Storage, a moving company that had been operating in the Baltimore area since 1892.
+I think those reports what finally made her decide to move out of the city.
+She spent quite a bit of time looking for a developer to help code her new project, a humorous insult haiku website.
+Presented as an Olympian level match, 2 participants level insults in haiku form.
+The haiku is then judged based on technical form (5 - 7 - 5 synonyms), level of insult, and the requirement that all 3 lines rhyme Apparently insult haiku is dangerous - they wear helmets and body armor.
+I'm just hoping she finds the person for this very funny project.
 When I was offered a professorship at Dartmouth it was the final impetus to leave Maryland altogether and head to New Hampshire.
-Fortunately, Von Paris is a full service agent for northAmerican Van Lines and their global network of storage facilities, so we were able to keep them as our moving company.
 We really didn't escape the meth epidemic that is still sweeping the US.
 Hanover NH where Dartmouth is located has its own meth issues.
-However living in the college town of Hanover, away from the urban Baltimore vibe, has made a big difference on the positve scale.
+However living in the college town of Hanover, away from the urban Baltimore vibe, has made a big difference on the positive scale.

 Highlights of the Conference: